Economy of Bihar: Mobile phone growth

+In the economic report of caste census, the number of people and their percentage has been given by dividing the jobs into three parts.
+A total of 4.92 percent of the population has jobs, out of which 1.57 percent are in government jobs.
+2.14 percent of the total population has private jobs in the unorganized sector.
+Private jobs in organized sectors providing jobs with facilities like EPF-insurance are held by 1.22 percent of the population.

 Industrial development and Power Sector

 For industrial development, the NDA government has cleared a total of 135 proposals worth Rs 71,289.64 crore, submitted by big entrepreneurs for setting up medium and large industries.
 The proposals are related to sugar mills, ethanol, engineering and medical colleges and power production in the state.
 A sum of Rs 602.54 crore had already been spent on various activities pertaining to the cleared projects, which are likely to create job opportunities for over 114,000 people.
 The proposals include opening of 23 new sugar mills and the expansion of seven existing ones, apart from the production of ethanol in two sugar mills and five sugarcane juice production plants.
 The projects regarding five power plants, 12 food-processing units and 15 steel-processing and cement plants have also been cleared by the state.

 Older industrial Project is also witnessing expansion and modernisation.
 The Oil refinery at Barauni's expansion is undergoing from present 6 MMT to 9 MMT p. a.
 A Polymer Park is also under construction in Barauni Refinery.
 The closed HFC fertilizer factory at Barauni is also being reopened with investment of thousands of crores and is expected to produce urea by 2024.
 Pepsi company has invested 500 crores to start its bottling plant in Barauni.